eduardo-evaristo/face-recognition/README.md

 ### Notes

 - The application currently compares the uploaded image with two predefined images (`./pic_of_me.jpeg` and `./not_me.jpg`).
 You can modify these paths as needed.
-- The application uses a virtual environment within the Docker container to manage dependencies.
+- The application uses a virtual environment within the Docker container to manage its dependencies.

 ### License